oracle-livelabs/database/multitenant-value/mt-dev-agility/mt-for-dev-agility.md

     ![Container database CDBPROD contains the PDB APPDB1 and the seed PDB. ](./images/task4.1-connectcdbprod.png " ")

 2. Check the compatibility of the unplugged PDB archive file with the container databaase.
-If there are no major errors then the PDB is compatible with the CDB, so you should be able to plug-in the PDB with no issues.
+If there are no errors then the PDB is compatible with the CDB, so you should be able to plug-in the PDB with no issues.

     ```
     <copy>